-I’ve written before about the best feel-good classic novels of all time, but that leaves so many uplifting books that have been published more recently.
+I’ve written before about the best feel-good classic novels, but that leaves so many uplifting books that have been published more recently.

-For this post, I thought about my favourite feel-good novels (and some memoirs) from the last few years.
-Some books are lighthearted and funny, others are wholesome comfort reads.
+For this post, I thought about my favourite feel-good books of all time, including the last few years.
+Some are lighthearted and funny books, and others are wholesome comfort reads.

 Here’s my selection of the best feel-good books to lift your spirits when you’re feeling low, remind you of the good in the world, and bring a smile to your face.